Nutrition Counseling

 • You've cycled through diets, cleanses, and "fresh starts" for years, and you're tired of it

-• You feel pulled toward extremes with food (restricting, overeating, or cycling between the two), and you can't find your way out of it
+• You feel pulled toward extremes with food (restricting, binge eating, or cycling between the two), and you can't find your way out of it

 • "Eating healthy" has somehow made your relationship with food more anxious, not less